 3 tablespoons Apricot kernel oil (if you have acne-prone skin and afraid apricot oil may clog your pores, you can substitute it with Jojoba oil)

-Note: By no means do you have to use all of the above oils.
+- To make this under eye cream, you don't need to use all of the above oils.
 You can skip some of them or replace them.

-All essential oils have their amazing skin benefits, and you can't go wrong.
-Customizing them for your needs is one advantage of DIY!
+- All essential oils have their amazing skin benefits.
+Customizing the blend for your needs is one the many advantages of DIY-ing your skin care!

-Make sure you don't use more than 12 drops of essential oils, as they are highly concentrated and need to be properly diluted.
+- Make sure you don't use more than 20-30 drops of essential oils for this amount of butter and carrier oils, as EOs are highly concentrated and need to be properly diluted.

 How To Prepare and Use It: